Whip1lash/bank_virtual_assistant_Group7/README.md

 The executable built project can be found at https://drive.google.com/drive/folders/1IRAilPneyVTTyYpO03O1r14FSUX2mui9?usp=sharing

-To run the project you would need to have unity installed and open the "Bank_Bot" folder through the unity application.
+To run the application, download the bank bot zipped folder and run the Group7 executable file.

 The project files can be found in the "Bank_Bot" folder in the Group7_Virtual_Bank_Assistant folder.
 In that folder you can access the code-scripts in Assets/Scripts.